-Despite the circuit court's finding that the Santiagos failed to exercise appropriate due diligence because they "did not take care to protect their own interest, or obtain professional advice," the Santiagos were represented throughout the purchase by Takase, an experienced [48] professional broker, who guided and assisted them in their purchase of the Tavern.
+32 Despite the circuit court's finding that the Santiagos failed to exercise appropriate due diligence because they "did not take care to protect their own interest, or obtain professional advice," the Santiagos were represented throughout the purchase by Takase, an experienced [48] professional broker, who guided and assisted them in their purchase of the Tavern.
 Thus, the court's contrary finding is clearly erroneous.

-language of the Wastewater Agreement sewer monthly established maintenance fees in the amount of \$150 and bi-monthly sewer maintenance fees in the same amount.
-Although the Jasper that provided agreement reserved the right to increase the "deposit" by up to 20% per year, the Wastewater Agreement did not provide for [49] any increase to the monthly or bi-monthly sewer fees.
-Thus, the circuit court's conclusion that the Wastewater Agreement provides for annual escalation of the sewer fees, and that the agreement "contains the necessary information to calculate [the Santiagos'] monthly and bi-monthly clearly erroneous. charges." was Similarly erroneous is the circuit court's related conclusion that the Santiagos "had access to all material information" and that Tanaka "provided timely and appropriate disclosures of all material facts."
+that the Wastewater Agreement "provides for annual escalation (up to 20%) of both the monthly maintenance charges and the bi-monthly cleanout charge" was clearly erroneous because, as discussed, the plain, unambiguous language of the Wastewater Agreement established monthly sewer maintenance fees in the amount of \$150 and bimonthly sewer maintenance fees in the same amount.
+Although the agreement provided that Jasper reserved the right to increase the "deposit" by up to 20% per year, the Wastewater Agreement did not provide for [49] any increase to the monthly or bi-monthly sewer fees.
+Thus, the circuit court's conclusion that the Wastewater Agreement provides for annual escalation of the sewer fees. and that the agreement "contains the necessary information to calculate [the Santiagos'] monthly and bi-monthly charges," was clearly erroneous.
+Similarly erroneous is the circuit court's related conclusion that the Santiagos "had access to all material information" and that Tanaka "provided timely and appropriate disclosures of all material facts."